Skip to content

 As laws, technologies, and business practices change, your privacy policy should also change.

+Let users know how often you’ll review and update the policy and how you’ll tell them about any changes.
 You could say that you’ll send an email or put a notice on your website.
 This helps you follow the rules and keeps your customers informed.

 By following these tips and focusing on being clear and simple you can create a privacy policy that meets the law and makes your customers feel safe and trusted.